tapjs/tapjs/grep/index.md

 Child tests can be filtered using regular expressions with the `grep` option.

+Note: this is for filtering test functions within a test file.
+If you want to filter which _files_ get run, just pass the appropriate argument to the `tap` executable.
+That is, instead of `tap test/*.js`, do `tap test/foo.js` to just run a single file.

 ## Command Line Usage

 On the [command-line](/cli/), specify one or more patterns with